kcranston/autograding-notebooks/scripts/readme.md

 The scripts in this directory allow us to interface between nbgrader and GitHub Classroom.

+All of the scripts assume that the current working directory is the nbgrader course dir.

 To get help for any script, simply run `python script.py -h`.

 **make-template-repo.py**